yemretat/Star_Wars_Api_MobileApp/README.md

 # Star_Wars_Api_MobileApp
-Creating Starwars mobile app using Star Wars API and React Native
+Creating Starwars mobile app using Star Wars API

 This project was generated with React Native